ltelab/disdrodb/docs/source/contribute_data.rst

 The data contributor is asked to perform the following 4 tasks:

-- add the metadata of the stations he wish to contribute to the DISDRODB Metadata Archive,
+- add the metadata of the stations he/she wish to contribute to the DISDRODB Metadata Archive,
 - implement and add to the disdrodb python package the reader enabling the processing of the raw data to DISDRODB L0 products,
 - upload the raw data on a remote data repository (e.g., Zenodo, Figshare, etc.),
 - test that the download and DISDRODB L0 processing of the stations he/she contributed is working correctly.